actuino/arm-music-server/ympd/README.md

 # YMPD for ARM

-A Docker image for ARM arch.
+A Docker YMPD image for ARM arch.
 Tested with an Orange Pi Zero.